 Admissions will be selective and enrollment will be limited.
 Due to the inherent demands of a graduate health care professional program, applicants should have a combination of a strong academic background and a high level of maturity and integrity.
 The criteria for admission will be based on a complete assessment of both academic and non-cognitive attributes.
-The application for admission, along with all documents and supplemental information, are to be submitted through CASPA.
-All applications will then be reviewed for admission and interview consideration.

 To be eligible for admissions the student must meet the following criteria for entry into the program:

 - Completion or evidence that a bachelor’s degree from a regionally accredited university or college in the United States will be completed prior to submission of application.